wonsky771/wonsky771/README.md

 - 👋 Hi, I’m Mark.
-- 👀 I’m interested in making human life easier.
+- 👀 I’m interested in making life easier.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...